Sustainability in India

 Sustainability Initiatives in India

 - Solar PowerOur operations team in India began installing solar arrays on buildings in 2017.
-As of December 2020, eight fulfillment centers and five sortation centers together produce a total of nearly 12 megawatts of solar energy to power operations in the buildings.
-Spanning facilities in Delhi, Hyderabad, Bangalore, and Mumbai, these solar arrays support the annual energy needs related to fulfilling orders, reducing dependence on conventional sources of energy.
+As of June 2021, eight fulfillment centers and five sortation centers together produce a total of nearly 12 megawatts of solar energy to power operations in the buildings.
+Spanning facilities in Delhi, Hyderabad, Bangalore, Kolkata, and Mumbai, these solar arrays support the annual energy needs related to fulfilling orders, reducing dependence on conventional sources of energy.

 - Energy EfficiencyAcross facilities in India, an advanced energy management system provides building operators with a dashboard that enables them to optimize energy use and identify opportunities for further savings.
 Sensors ensure lighting and climate controls are only used when buildings are occupied.